GiadaSimionato/HDHSim/README.md

 You can write the logic that will be executed at each tick of the simulation for both nodes and agents.
 To specify the node logic, fill `node_logic` in `src/logic/controller/core.py`.
 For the agent logic, fill `agent_logic` in the same file.
 To add attributes to the node or agent objects, modify `init_nodes` or `init_agents` in `src/logic/controller/init.py`, respectively.
-To change the render of nodes and agents, modify `src/logic/controller/render.py`.
+To change the rendering of nodes and agents, modify `src/logic/controller/render.py`.

 ### How to costumize the evaluation metrics and add hooks